 Glühwein is hard to escape during Christmas market season - and why would you want to?
-Though some people loudly proclaim that they are not fans of the hot, spiced wine ubiquitous everywhere from markets to Spatis (late-night convenience stores), you can buy a cup for just 1.50 - 3 euro to keep your hands warm.
+Though some people loudly proclaim that they are not fans of the hot, spiced wine ubiquitous everywhere from markets to spatis (late-night convenience stores), you can buy a cup for just 1.50 - 3 euro to keep your hands warm.

 Does your holiday drinking require more fire?
 The traditional Feuerzangenbowle provides!

-Steering away from the many alcoholic options is this kid-friendly familiar favorite, hot chocolate (or heiße Schokolade).
+Steering away from the many alcoholic options is this kid-friendly, familiar favorite, hot chocolate (or heiße schokolade).
 It tastes like dessert in a cup and is often made with real chocolate.

 This thick, frothy drink is a winter classic.
-You'll notice it slowly turning at the Weihnachtsmärkte and being drunk primarily by little old ladies.
-Its hearty milk, cream, sugar and beaten egg base is augmented by the addition of cinnamon and nutmeg plus rum, brandy, or whisky.Continue to 5 of 8 below.
+You'll notice it slowly turning in giant clear containers at the weihnachtsmärkte and being drunk by little old ladies as well as young festival-goers.
+Its hearty milk, cream, sugar and beaten egg base is augmented by the addition of cinnamon and nutmeg plus rum, brandy, or whisky.